-When used correctly, a style guide can be one of the greatest assets you have for aligning organizational communications and creating positive customer experiences with your company.
+When used correctly, a style guide can be one of the greatest assets you have for aligning organizational communications.
+It can help in creating clarity and positive customer experiences with your company.

 What is a style guide?

 A style guide is a document that maps out the way you communicate with your audience.
-From grammar and punctuation to voice and tone, the purpose of a corporate style guide is to house all the guidance your content creators need to deliver consistent, accurate, and relatable content that reflects what your organization stands for.
+From grammar and punctuation to voice and tone.
+Its purpose is to house all the guidance your content creators need.
+This will help to deliver consistent, accurate, and relatable content that reflects what your organization stands for.

 Why do you need a style guide for your organization?

 Organizations today communicate with their audience across many platforms and channels.
 From Sales teams to Customer Success teams––every department in an organization is creating content in some form.